Héritage Montréal

 Special this year: we offer you the possibility to buy the 2022 poster alone or in combination with last year's poster if you missed your chance!

-Renovation lessons fromHéritage Montréal
+Lessons on Renovation fromHéritage Montréal

 Give the gift of peace of mind!
-Someone you know has just bought a property and wants to get to know their building better, or is planning renovations or maintenance work?
-Héritage Montréal 's renovation lessons, presented by professionals and experts, will answer all their questions!
+Does someone you know just buy a property and want to learn more about their building, or are they planning renovations or maintenance work?Héritage Montréal Renovation Lessons, presented by professionals and experts, will answer their questions!

-Offer membership to Héritage montréal
+Offer a membership to Héritage montréal

 Your membership will allow you to benefit from privileged access to our rich programming, newsletters allowing you to follow our actions and exclusive activities for members, in addition to enjoying advantages with our partners.